-Only the amount that the bank or lender forwards to the Internal Revenue Service (IRS), often noted on Form 1098, qualifies for the deduction.
-That’s because, the amount you must pay to an escrow account is adjusted yearly to be as close as possible to the precise amount due, but it’s never exactly the same amount.
+Generally, only the amount that the bank or lender forwards to the Internal Revenue Service (IRS), often noted on Form 1098, qualifies for the deduction.
+That’s because, the amount you must pay to an escrow account is adjusted yearly to be as close as possible to the precise amount due, but it’s rarely exactly the same amount.

 A TurboTax solution for every situation

 See which tax prep product is right for you

 Welcome back!
 Simply sign in to get started or continue where you left off.